Last Updated: July 16, 2020

-MassChallenge, Inc. (“we” or “us” or “MassChallenge”) is a US-based start-up accelerator with divisions in Israel, Mexico, Switzerland, and the UK that runs a series of programs and competitions for select early-stage entrepreneurs (collectively, the “Programs”).
+MassChallenge, Inc. (“we” or “us” or “MassChallenge”) is a US-based start-up accelerator with divisions in Israel, Mexico, and Switzerland, that runs a series of programs and competitions for select early-stage entrepreneurs (collectively, the “Programs”).
 We respect your privacy and are committed to protecting the personal information you share with us.
 This Privacy Notice explains how MassChallenge handles personal information obtained through your use of our websites (masschallenge.org) and its various subdomains such as accelerate.masschallenge.org (collectively, the “Site”), as well as your application to or participation in any of our Programs.

 With respect to the collection of your information, if you do not want your personal information collected, please do not submit it to us.
 If you have already submitted information and would like to review, correct, or remove it from our records, please contact email@example.com.